 Nest offers guests a selection of 12 guest rooms and one villa, at the quieter end of Tulum Beach Road.
 Similar to most upscale properties in the area, Nest is all about boho luxury, minimalist design and lots of light.
 Nest is also home to exquisite fine dining at on-site restaurant NÜ Tulum.
 This property is a gem!

 Another luxury boutique property located at the quieter end of Tulum Beach Road.
-It's a two minute bike ride to the start of all the main restaurants and bars, but far enough to feel like a secluded retreat from the crowds.
-The property's 14 rooms are outfitted with natural woods, chukum plant resin-washed walls, bed canopies, luxury linens and natural woven ceilings, as well as some with suspended hammocks and oversized jungle facing terraces.
+It’s a two minute bike ride to reach the main restaurants and bars, but far enough to feel like a secluded retreat from the crowds.
+The property’s 14 rooms are outfitted with natural woods, chukum plant resin-washed walls, bed canopies, luxury linens and natural woven ceilings, as well as some with suspended hammocks and oversized jungle facing terraces.
 An amazing luxury option.